pdas544/online-exam-app-laravel/README.md

-# **Online Exam Application (Laravel-Based System)**
+# **Online Exam Application**

 The **Online Exam Application** is a web-based platform designed to facilitate secure, real-time, and scalable online examinations for educational institutions.
-Built using **Laravel, PostgreSQL, Bootstrap, and real-time broadcasting (Pusher)**, the system enables teachers to create, manage, and monitor exams while students can take them remotely with proctoring capabilities.
+Built using **Laravel, PostgreSQL, Bootstrap, with real-time monitoring and analytics**.

 ## **Objectives**
 1. **Streamline Exam Administration**